Microsoft Tunnel for Microsoft Intune

 - Are evaluated against your Conditional Access policies.
 If the device isn’t compliant, then it won’t have access to your VPN server or your on-premises network.

-To connect to the tunnel, devices use the Microsoft Tunnel app, which is available from the iOS/iPadOS or Android app stores.
+To connect to the tunnel, devices use one of the following Microsoft Tunnel client apps, depending on device platform.
+The apps are available from each platforms app store:

 Features of the VPN profiles for the tunnel include: